SysNyaa/NyaanCast-Official-DJS-Bot/README.md

-# NyaanCast-Official-DJS-Bot
+# djs-bot
-This is the NyaanCast Discord bot.
+SysNyaa's Discord Bot

+THIS PROJECT IS IN NODE.JS DO NOT USE ANY OTHER LANGUAGE YOU FUCKWITS!